smattes/audit-aws-elb/README.md

 ## Description
-This composite monitors elb against best practices and reports violations and inventory.
+This composite monitors elb against best practices and reports violations and inventory

 ## Hierarchy